nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 <br>
 <br>
 The general workflow of the `group /list` command is as follows:
-1. The user input provided is passed to `Splitlah`.
+1. The user input provided is passed to `SplitLah`.
-2. `Splitlah` then parses the input by using methods in the `Parser` class to obtain a `GroupListCommand` object.
+2. `SplitLah` then parses the input by using methods in the `Parser` class to obtain a `GroupListCommand` object.
 3. `GroupListCommand#run()` method is then invoked to run the `group /list` command.
 4. The list of groups are stored in a `Profile` object, hence `Manager#getProfile()` is called before the list of groups can be retrieved.